mlhartme/pommes/README.md

 adds all projects found in the respective bitbucket project.

 Note that `database-add` overwrites existing projects in the database, so you don't get duplicate projects from repeated add commands.
 The id field is used to detect duplicates, the revision field to detect modifications.

 ## Find Command

 Pommes stores 7 fields for every project added to the database:
-* `id` - zone and repository uri where the project was imported from
+* `id` - zone and origin (i.e. repository uri where the project was imported from)
 * `revision` - last modified timestamp or content hash (to detect changes when re-adding a project)
 * `parent` - parent pom coordinates
 * `artifact` - coordinates of this project